Zalewa/adfotg/README.md

 Install
 =======

-This program is designed to be run on a *Raspberry Pi Zero* with the Raspbian Operating System.
+This program is designed to be run on a *Raspberry Pi Zero* with the Raspberry Pi OS.
 Installing the release package on anything else is not recommended, although will succeed and should be harmless (no warranty).

 Provided you have the Raspberry Pi Zero, do the following: